JaneliaSciComp/multifish/docs/QuickStart.md

 ## Demo Data Sets

-To get running quickly, there are demo scripts available which download EASI-FISH example data and run the full pipeline.
+To get running quickly, there are [example scripts](https://github.com/JaneliaSciComp/multifish/tree/master/examples) provided which download EASI-FISH example data and run the full pipeline.
 You can analyze the smallest data set like this:

     ./examples/demo_small.sh <data dir> [arguments]